IAnalyzeGenomes/CallVars/README.md

 # CallVars:

-CallVars is an automated, reproducible Snakemake workflow which takes paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
+CallVars is an automated, reproducible and scalable Snakemake workflow that takes paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
 This workflow largely follows [Broad Institute's Best Practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) guidelines for germline short variant discovery (SNPs + Indels) for single sample and also reports a filtered list of somatic variants.

 CallVars sequentially performs below steps of Next-Gen Sequencing (NGS) analysis.
 1) Pre-processing using Cutadapt